wkedz/cheat-sheet/k8s/commands.md

 `kubectl scale deployment nginx --replicas=4` - scale deployment to 4 replicas

+## Proxy

+`kubectl proxy` - will create localhost proxy to cluster.
+It allows to use other tolls like curl, to form requests to cluster.

 ## Rollout

 `kubectl rollout status deployment [DEPLOYMENT-NAME]` - status